A condition or disease that has serious consequences on the brain and especially the mind

 .
 Memantine (Namenda)

 .
-Selegiline - used in treatment of Parkinson’s disease
+Selegiline – used in the treatment of Parkinson’s disease